Hiking in the Faroe Islands is Your Next Must-Do Adventure

 I founded Amarok Adventures, an outdoor adventure guiding service for mountaineering and hiking with my partner Mónica.
 We are both mountain and glacier guides that belong to the AIMG (Association of Icelandic Mountain Guides); Mónica is also licensed through the Union of International Mountain Leader Associations (UIMLA ).
-We’ve been guiding clients all over the world for over ten years, including Nepal, Iceland and the Faroe Islands.
+We’ve been guiding clients all over the world for over ten years, including the Annapurna Circuit Trek in Nepal, Iceland and the Faroe Islands.
 Hiking the hidden trails of Iceland is one of my favorite adventures to guide, but hiking and sailing in the Faroe Islands on a whole other level, and in my opinion, the best way to get to know these islands.
 All the culture, history and traditions are connected to the island’s nature.
 No matter where you are in the archipelago, you can feel the force of the sea and smell the sea salt and grasses.
 It’s unlike anywhere else I’ve been.

 After our first trip to the Faroe Islands a few years ago, Monica and I wanted to design a trip to the archipelago by connecting our hiking ethos with the ocean the Faroese culture is built around.
 We got in touch with Faroese local Frank Djurhuus Jakobsen, who runs the operations of the sailboat Norðlýsið sailboat with a team of experienced skippers.
 Frank and his sailboat were key in making this adventure possible.
 We joined forces and created an eight-day hiking and sailing expedition to bring travelers to discover the furthest reaches of this wild place.